knpuniversity/symfony4/knpu/ep1-stellar/debug-toolbar-profiler.md

 [[[ code('670987dfd6') ]]]

+***TIP
+If you don't have Xdebug installed, this might fail with a memory issue.
+But don't worry!
+In the next chapter, we'll install a tool to make this even better.
+***

 In Twig, you're allowed to use `dump()` with *no* arguments.
 And that's *especially* useful.
 Why?
 Because it dumps an associative array of *all* of the variables you have access to.
 We already knew we had `title` and `comments` variables.
 But apparently,